dell-asm/dell-cisconexus5k/docs/nexus5k_zoneset_readme.md

 # Description
 #-------------------------------------------------------------------------------

-The zoneset type/provider supports functionality to create and delete zonesets on the Nexus 5000 switch.
+The zoneset type/provider supports the functionality to create and delete zonesets on the Nexus 5000 switch.

 #-------------------------------------------------------------------------------
 # Summary of Properties
 #-------------------------------------------------------------------------------

-    1. member - This parameter (Optional) defines the comma separated list of member zones for the zoneset.
-If this parameter is omitted then the existing zoneset's members will not be affected.
+    1. member - (Optional) This parameter defines the comma separated list of member zones for the zoneset.
+If this parameter is omitted then the existing zoneset members will not be affected.

-    2. vsanid - This parameter (Mandatory) defines the VSAN Id for the zoneset.
+    2. vsanid - (Mandatory) This parameter defines the VSAN Id for the zoneset.

-	  3. active - This parameter (Optional) defines whether to activate or deactivate the given zoneset on a given VSAN.
+	  3. active - (Optional) This parameter defines whether to activate or deactivate the given zoneset on a given VSAN.
 The valid values are "true" or "false".
-If this parameter is omitted then zoneset activation state will not be affected.
+If this parameter is omitted then the zoneset state is not be affected.

-	4. force - 	  This parameter (Optional) defines whether or not to forcefully activate the given zoneset if another zoneset is already active on given VSAN.
+	4. force - (Optional)	This parameter defines whether or not to forcefully activate the given zoneset, if another zoneset is already active on the given VSAN.
 The valid values are "true" or "false".
-This parameter should be used with the "active" parameter.
+This parameter must be used with the "active" parameter.

 #-------------------------------------------------------------------------------
 # Usage